-Want to lose 10 pounds?
-Try these breakfast recipes!
+10 tasty breakfast recipes under 300 calories

+You would think that the shorter commute (can't beat that 60-second trip from your bedroom to your home office) would leave more time for preparing and enjoying a nutritious breakfast.
+But quarantine has thrown us a bunch of curveballs that make it easy to push healthy eating by the wayside.
+After wrestling your kids into their seat for virtual classes, tossing in a load of laundry and chugging a cup of coffee, the emails start pouring in — and the most important meal of the day is an afterthought.

-Looking to drop 10 pounds by summer?
-This plan is the perfect guide: It contains delicious meals with the right balance of lean proteins, high-quality carbs and healthy fats to give you fast and effective results.
+But if you're looking to shed some pounds, that first meal of the day can make all the difference between setting you up for success or leaving you a hangry monster who eats anything in sight come lunch time.
+And this Drop 10 TODAY plan is the perfect guide: It contains delicious meals with the right balance of lean proteins, high-quality carbs and healthy fats to give you fast and effective results.
 Plus, each tasty option has plenty of nutrient-packed and fiber-filled produce, providing loads of vitamins and minerals to keep you feeling full and satisfied.

-RELATED: Want to follow along with Joy and officially join Drop 10 TODAY?
-Sign up here!

-Drop 10 TODAY: Dr. Oz and Joy Bauer reveal how to get healthy for summerPlay Video - 5:00

-Each breakfast option provides no more than 300 calories, incorporates health-boosting produce and follows a “10/4” winning combination, meaning these meals consist of at least 10 grams of satiating protein and at least 4 grams of filling fiber to help jump start your day and keep you energized until lunchtime.
+For breakfast, each option contains no more than 300 calories, incorporates health-boosting produce and follows a “10/4” winning combination, meaning these meals consist of at least 10 grams of satiating protein and at least 4 grams of filling fiber to help jump start your day and keep you energized until lunchtime.

 In addition to a tasty meal, sip on a “beverage booster” for an extra shot of morning energy.
-Choose between a cup (or two) of coffee or tea (black or green).
-Skip the sugar and enjoy a splash of optional milk (cow’s milk, almond, coconut or soy).
+Choose between a cup (or two) of coffee or tea, either black or green.
+Skip the sugar and enjoy a splash of your favorite variety of milk.

-How to easily measure food groups at each meal: Joy Bauer's Diet SOSPlay Video - 1:29

-How to easily measure food groups at each meal: Joy Bauer's Diet SOSPlay Video - 1:29

 1. Avocado ‘n egg toast